benedekrozemberczki/graph2vec/README.md

 # graph2vec

 <p align="justify">
 graph2vec is an embedding algorithm which learns representations for a set of graphs using an implicit factorization machine.
-The procedure places ngraphs in an abstract feature space where graphs with similar structural properties are clustered together.
-Graph2vec has a linear runtime complexity in the number of graphs in the dataset.
+The procedure places graphs in an abstract feature space where graphs with similar structural properties (Weisfehler-Lehman features) are clustered together.
+Graph2vec has a linear runtime complexity in the number of graphs in the dataset which makes it extremely scalable.
 This specific implementation supports multi-core data processing in the feature extraction and factorization phases.
-(So far this is the only implementation which achieves this).
+(So far this is the only implementation which support multi-core processing in every phase).
 </p>

 This repository provides an implementation for graph2vec as it is described in: